Actaea pachypoda: Description

 The white flowers are produced in spring in a dense raceme about 10 cm long.
 The plant's most striking feature is its fruit, a 1 cm diameter white berry, whose size, shape, and black stigma scar give the species its other common name, "doll's eyes".
 The pedicels thicken and become bright red as the berries develop.

-The berries ripen over the summer, turning into fruits that persists on the plant until frost.
+The berries ripen over the summer, turning into fruits that persist on the plant until frost.

 There are pink- and red-berried plants that have been called A. pachypoda forma rubrocarpa, but some of them produce infertile seed, and may actually be hybrids with Actaea rubra.

 The specific name pachypoda means "thick foot", from Ancient Greek παχύς "thick" and πούς "foot", which could refer to the large rhizome of the plant or to the stalks supporting the berries, which are thicker than the closely related Actaea rubra.

 Toxins

 Both the berries and the entire plant are considered poisonous to humans.
 The berries contain cardiac toxins which can have an immediate sedative effect on human cardiac muscle tissue, and are the most poisonous part of the plant.
 Ingestion of the berries can lead to cardiac arrest and death.